 As she is “particularly concerned with how the items and spaces with which we surround ourselves affect us, Ling has also found an interest in “the relationship between what is bounded and what is external.”
 Both her physical and artistic proclivities have been fostered and supported in the MIT community, which Ling sees as “incredibly supportive…for artists and makers.”
 She is particularly grateful to Art Scholars Program Director Sam Magee, who she sees as “a great resource for students.”

 “The arts and humanities courses taught at MIT are really strong and focused on making all these brilliant technical students aware of the cultural implications of the technologies they are developing,” Ling says.
 I really appreciate that about MIT.”

 Admittedly “obsessed” with inventing and playing drums since very early on, second prize recipient Nicolas Kisic Aguirre combined these passions when he built a drum kit out of found objects.
 Since then, he has continued to take things apart in order to find new and better ways to reassemble them.

 “Almost 30 years after,” he observes, “I come to realize I’m doing essentially the same.
 Now, however, I’m armed with tools and knowledge that enable me to give different meaning and increased complexity to my work.”

-Along the way, Kisic has also found ways to combine his love of music and meddling to develop a popular pirate music business and to avoid following his father and brother into economics “Research and investigation is enhanced by design,” Kisic asserts, expressing appreciation for his Art, Culture and Technology program (ACT) that offers “precisely an experimental setting where both [intervention and creation] could be combined into producing an artistic, investigative approach.”
+Along the way, Kisic has also found ways to combine his love of music and meddling to develop a popular pirate music business and to avoid following his father and brother into economics “Research and investigation is enhanced by design,” Kisic asserts, expressing appreciation for the MIT Program in Art, Culture and Technology (ACT) that offers “precisely an experimental setting where both [intervention and creation] could be combined into producing an artistic, investigative approach.”